awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

   + `Stopped` if no tracing session is running\.
 + The tracing session flags can be `True` or `False` depending on how they were set in the `START` command\.

-## Modifying the MSDTC Option<a name="Appendix.SQLServer.Options.MSDTC.Modify"></a>
+## Modifying the MSDTC option<a name="Appendix.SQLServer.Options.MSDTC.Modify"></a>

 After you enable the `MSDTC` option, you can modify its settings\.
-For information about how to modify option settings, see [Modifying an Option Setting](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption)\.
+For information about how to modify option settings, see [Modifying an option setting](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption)\.

 **Note**
 Some changes to MSDTC option settings require the MSDTC service to be restarted\.
 This requirement can affect running distributed transactions\.